 Always start your party decorations outside so there's a bit of a build up to the entrance.
 There's nothing worse for your guests than arriving at a bare front door.

-This could just be bunches of balloons starting along the pavement and leading guests up your drive to the front door, a personalized yard sign (below left, different designs available, USA only) or personalized banner (below right, different designs available).
+This could just be bunches of balloons starting along the pavement and leading guests up your drive to the front door, a personalized yard sign (below left, from supplier 2 or below right, from supplier 4) or personalized banner.

-Another option is to print a life-size cut out (below left) of your child dressed in a princess costume to position at the end of then drive or at your front door.
+Another option is to print a life-size cut out (below left, from supplier 2) of your child dressed in a princess costume to position at the end of then drive or at your front door.
 These are surprisingly cheap at around $20.
-Plus you can add a motion-activated voice recorder (USA only) for around $10 extra which enables your child to pre-record a short welcome message which starts to play as people walk past the cut out.
+Plus you can add a motion-activated voice recorder (also from supplier 2) for around $10 extra which enables your child to pre-record a short welcome message which starts to play as people walk past the cut out.

 Twinkly white fairy lights are also great for these princess party ideas (hang them behind some sheer fabric to soften the look), or pick up a cheap bubble or smoke machine to really give a magical fairytale feel to your birthday party.
-All these are available here.
+All these are available from supplier 3.

 Were these princess party ideas useful for your birthday / tea party?
 If so, please help me in promoting my website.
 Share this page with friends by clicking on the Facebook or Twitter buttons below.

 Or use the "Enjoy this page?" link below to paste the link address for these princess party ideas into your own website, blog or forum.

 Matt James is a professional event planner and owner of event agency Left Field Productions, which has produced events for Elton John, Sarah Jessica Parker, Kevin Spacey, Stella McCartney, David LaChapelle, John Waters, and Elvis Costello & Diana Krall.
 Since 2004, Left Field Productions has won 30 industry awards for excellence including Production Company of the Year.